 If you select a test sequence, you can’t specify a run configuration.
-Instead, the individual test suites of the test sequence will be run in the run configuration that is active when you click the Run button next to an Agent.
+Instead, the individual test suites of the test sequence will execute in the run configuration that is active when you click the Run button next to an Agent.

 All Agents you’ve added to the remote pad.

-Hovering over an Agent will display a tooltip with useful information about it.
+Hovering over an Agent will display a tooltip showing the Agent’s attributes.

 Run a test on an Agent through the remote pad